-123D Design is an easy-to-learn 3D modeling app that lets users build complex models by combining simpler geometric shapes.
-What makes 123D Design so great is how easy it is to hop right in and then to share and comment on creations with others.
+123D Design is an easy-to-learn 3D-modeling app that lets users build complex models by combining simpler geometric shapes.
 Users can select from a panel of basic shapes to drop into their workspace and then manipulate them in many powerful ways that include combining, subtracting, resizing, beveling, hollowing out, and aligning.
 Users can then save their projects to a user profile and make them shareable, share links to social media, or order 3D prints of their work.
-They can then access their profile from Autodesk’s 123D website and further manipulate or export their work to then import into another app or to send to a personal 3D printer.
-Most notably, this can all be done on an iPad since 123D Design supports iOS devices as well as desktops.
+They can then access their profile from Autodesk’s 123D website and further manipulate or export their work into another app to send to a personal 3D printer.
+Most notably, this can all be done on an iPad, since 123D Design supports iOS devices as well as desktops.

 In fact, initially, it was unclear how 123D Design is different from another Autodesk app, Tinkercad.
-Exploring these two apps further, it turns out Tinkercad is great for desktop computers with Internet access, but it doesn't work very well with tablets, even though it's a browser-based app.
+Exploring these two apps further, it turns out Tinkercad is great for desktop computers with internet access, but it doesn't work very well with tablets, even though it's a browser-based app.
 Selecting, dragging, dropping, and other actions don't work well with a touch device.
-123D Design, however, works well with tablets: For example, objects snap toward each other like magnets, making it especially easy to combine shapes together.
-123D Design also doesn't require an always-on Internet connection -- though, obviously, sharing with a larger community of designers requires online access.
+123D Design, however, works well with tablets: For example, objects snap toward each other like magnets, making it especially easy to combine shapes.
+123D Design also doesn't require an always-on internet connection -- though, obviously, sharing with a larger community of designers requires online access.

-This 3D design app works great on iPads and allows novice and experienced designers alike create and share projects easily.
-Initially, 123D Design is pretty overwhelming with all of the available objects and a blank canvas.
+This 3D-design app works great on iPads and allows novice and experienced designers alike to create and share projects easily.
+Initially, 123D Design is pretty overwhelming with all the available objects and a blank canvas.
 It might help new designers to have specific projects or needs in mind to help them choose which shapes to start out with.
-123D Design is part of a suite of tools from Autodesk meant to help almost anyone get into 3D design and printing.
-Other tools include 123D Sculpt+ and 123D Catch.
+What makes 123D Design so great is how easy it is to hop right in and then share and comment on creations with others.

-All of these tools come with ample support from the 123D website that includes tutorial videos, allowing new users to get right into design work.
-When stuck, the same website includes a help center and, buried within that, a user forum.
+All of these tools come with ample support from the 123D website that includes tutorial videos, allowing new users to get right into design work and 3D printing.
+When you're stuck, the same website includes a help center and, buried within that, a user forum.
 It's puzzling why the user forums are not highlighted or accessed easily; improving these resources would boost this app's learning potential and better support its users.